rmaddy/RMPhoneFormat/README.md

 See the comments in RMPhoneFormat.m for additional details.

-Please note that the format of the Default.phoneformat file is not documented.
+Please note that the format of the Default.phoneformat file is undocumented.
 There are aspects to this file that are not yet understood.
 This means that some phone numbers in some countries may not be formatted correctly.

 ##Issues

-If you encounter an issue where a phone number is formatted with RMPhoneFormat differently than the Contacts app, pleaselet me know.
+If you encounter an issue where a phone number is formatted differently with RMPhoneFormat than the Contacts app, please let me know.
 Be sure to provide the phone number, the output from RMPhoneFormat, the output shown in Contacts, and the Region Format setting from the Settings app.

 ##License
     Copyright (c) 2012, Rick Maddy